Many or all companies we feature compensate us. Compensation and editorial

 How to get acting school loans

 1. Fill out the FAFSA.
 The Free Application for Federal Student Aid is the first step toward taking out a student loan.
-Fill out this form as early as possible each year before the deadline so you have access to all available financial aid.
+Fill out this form as early as possible each year before the deadline to access all available financial aid.

 2. Consider all free money available.
 Various federal grants and scholarships may be available, which offer free money you don’t need to repay.
 Some states use the FAFSA to determine student eligibility for grants or scholarships.

 3. Take advantage of federal loan options.
 The award letter from your school will tell you how much you can borrow in federal student loans.
-First, take out any subsidized loans offered.
+First, take out any Subsidized Loans you’re offered.
 The government pays the interest on these while you’re in school, so they’ll save you the most money.
 Then determine whether you can meet all your tuition and expense needs with the remaining federal loans.

 4. Shop around for the best private loan terms.
 If you need private student loans to cover remaining acting school costs, it’s smart to shop around for the right loan.
 Compare different lenders’ rates and loan terms before choosing the one that best meets your needs.